2008 Serbian local elections in Kosovo: Results

 The turnout of registered voters was at 57%.
 Serbian Radical Party came first in 15 municipalities, the DSS has the most councilors in six, as well as various citizens' lists.
 The Radicals and DSS formed a coalition in the Assembly of the Community of Municipalities of the Autonomous Province of Kosovo and Metohija.

+In the predominantly Serb communities of northern Kosovska Mitrovica, Leposavić, Zubin Potok, and Zvečan, the elected assemblies were able to form de facto municipal governments.

+In several municipalities, the assemblies could not convene in their own communities and instead met in Central Serbia.

 Kosovska Mitrovica District

-In the predominantly Serb communities of northern Kosovska Mitrovica, Leposavić, Zubin Potok, and Zvečan, the elected assemblies were able to form de facto municipal governments.
-In Srbica and Vučitrn, where Serbs constitute a minority of the population, the assemblies formed what were effectively parallel administrations.

 Kosovska Mitrovica

 The Radical Party and the Democratic Party of Serbia–New Serbia alliance formed a governing coalition following the election.
 Nenad Topličević of the Radical Party was chosen as mayor.
 The Serbian government dissolved the local government on 24 December 2009, and Ivica Mirković of the Democratic Party was appointed as head of an interim leadership.